ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Most interviewees failed on it.</blockquote>

 <h3>4.
-How To become a Full Stack Web Developer in 10 months (Roadmap) - <a href="https://medium.com/@Iamvshl/how-to-become-a-full-stack-web-developer-in-10-months-roadmap-68f2fa9bbd67" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Remove Whitespaces from the Start and End of a String with JavaScript? - <a href="https://medium.com/@hohanga/how-to-remove-whitespaces-from-the-start-and-end-of-a-string-with-javascript-46a96e17c337" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vishal Nandy`**
+✍️ **posted by `John Au-Yeung`**

-<blockquote>In 2023, I was an random NEET aspirant in my school days and had a strong background of Biology.
-After getting disqualified from NEET, I…</blockquote>
+<blockquote>Sometimes, we want to remove whitespaces from the start and end of a string with JavaScript.</blockquote>

 <h3>5.
 Signals behind the scenes - <a href="https://medium.com/gitconnected/signals-behind-the-scenes-19cbcb6b802b" target="_blank" rel="noopener noreferrer">link</a></h3>